Rejoice Nharaunda-Makawa: Career (Chengeto Trust, Issues-Pane Nyaya, Zimpapers), Videos -Pindula, Local Knowledge

 Issues-Pane Nyaya

-She hosts the talk show Issues-Pane Nyaya across 7 radio stations and on ZBC TV.
+She hosts the talk show Issues-Pane Nyaya across 7 radio stations and on ZTN.
 Nharaunda was one of the Netherlands Embassy 16 gender champions in 2019.
 In 2020, Rejoice was on board to chair the panel of judges to choose that year's gender champions.[1]

 Chengeto Zimbabwe Trust